IrekRomaniuk/st2_influxdb/README.md

 ## Using the pack

 ## Actions

-Currently, the following actions listed below are supported:
+Currently, the following sensors are implemented:
-- Run a query on InfluxDB
+- repvpn: "select * from cpu;"
+- panos: